By José Alberto Hermosillo

 “Volcanology is a science of observation.
 The closer they get, the

 something is not torn.
-When the Krakatoa erupted in Indonesia in 1971, they studied chemistry and water composition, the acidity
+When Krakatoa erupted in Indonesia in 1971, scientists studied the chemistry and water composition, including the acidity that killed all organisms surrounding the volcano.
+In 1973, they visited

 composition.